daniel-san/Lua/README.md

 # Lua
-Repository for some lua code
+Repository for some lua code.
+Mainly for learning purposes, and to have some fun :D